andrew-codes/devtools/bash/features/project-finder/README.md

-# Repo/Project searching
+# Repo/Project Search

+Auto-complete search of your projects (repos).

 1. `proj` will change directory to your repo directory
 1. `proj some-repo` will change directory to `some-repo` directory

-  - `proj` command will auto-complete your repo name parameter
+   * `proj` command will auto-complete your repo name parameter

 1. `projs` will list all your repos
 1. `projs some-value` will return any repo with `some-value` in the name